🏠 Home

 2. Hidden layers

-1. Neuron: the basic element of a neural network, each neuron receives input signales from the connected neurons in the last layer and give an output signal to its connected neurons in the next layer.
+1. Neuron: the basic element of a neural network, each neuron receives input signals from the connected neurons in the last layer and gives an output signal to its connected neurons in the next layer.
 Each layer has multiple neurons, where the number of neurons is a model hyper-parameter, as well as the number of layers.
 Neurons in DNNs were proposed to conceptually simulate the neurons in human brains.
-The operation on each neuron is a linear transfromation followed by a non-linear activation function.
+The operation on each neuron is a linear transformation followed by a non-linear activation function.
 The linear transformation is just a regression \(Wx + b \) and the activation function controls whether the neuron is activated or not, which simulates the neurons in human brains.

-2. Weight: Each neuron is associated with a weight vector \(x \in \mathbb{R}^{d_{l-1}}\), \(d_{l-1}\) is the number of neurons in the previous \(l-1\)-th layer.
-Each layer is associated with a weight matrix \(W_l \in \mathbb{R}^{d_{l-1} \times d_{l}} \), \(d_{l}\) is the number of neurons in the current \(l\)-th layer.
+2. Weight: Each neuron is associated with a weight vector \(w \in \mathbb{R}^{d_{l-1}}\), where \(d_{l-1}\) is the number of neurons in the previous \((l-1)\)-th layer.
+Each layer is associated with a weight matrix \(W_l \in \mathbb{R}^{d_{l-1} \times d_{l}} \), where \(d_{l}\) is the number of neurons in the current \(l\)-th layer.

 3. Bias: Each layer has a bias \(b \in \mathbb{R}^{d_{l}} \), which is the intercept in the linear operation.